 Removing duplicates is a very important part of any kind of data analysis.
 And your duplicate occurring can be quite different from others.
+So, knowing how to remove duplicates in excel is essential and it is an easy process also.

 In this article, I will discuss how to use Excel to remove duplicate rows based on two columns.
-I will show several methods so that you can choose best one for you.
+I will show several methods so that you can choose the best one for you.

 1) Remove duplicate rows based on two columns (Using ‘Remove Duplicates’ feature)